petter-holmberg/cpp-ref/classes.md

 For classes where this implementation is inefficient (for example classes consisting primarily of pointers to other types containing the real data), provide a No-fail `swap()` function to efficiently and infallibly swap the contents of this object with another's.
 It has many potential uses (primarily in [Value classes](#ValueClasses)), e.g. to implement assignment easily while maintaining the strong exception guarantee for objects composed of other objects that provide the [Strong Guarantee](#StrongGuarantee).
 [Meyers05](#Meyers05) §25, [Sutter99](#Sutter99) §12 [Sutter02](#Sutter02) §22 [Sutter05](#Sutter05) §56

 If you offer a member `swap()`, also offer a non-member `swap()` that calls the member.
 For classes (not templates), specialize `std::swap()` too.
 When calling `swap()`, employ a `using` declaration for `std::swap()`, then call `swap()` without namespace qualification.
 It's fine to totally specialize `std` templates for user-defined types, but never try to add something completely new to `std`.
 [Meyers05](#Meyers05) §25

+In C++11, `swap()` is implemented using `std::move`, so for types with an efficient move constructor and move assignment operator the default implementation is usually sufficient.

 **Example implementation:**